 EU Climate and Energy Policy

-Due to the vast regional differences within the EU, the contribution of each member state to achieving this reduction has been set on the basis of Gross Domestic Product per capita.
-Targets range from a 20 percent emissions reduction for the richest member states to a 20 percent increase for the least wealthy.
-The new Effort Sharing Regulation (ESR) for the period 2021 - 2030 sets out minimum reduction targets in accordance with the economic strength of each member state ranging from zero to 40 percent compared to 2005 levels.
+Due to the vast regional differences within the EU, the contribution of each member state to achieving this reduction has been set on the basis of gross domestic product per capita.
+The 2020 targets range from a 20 percent emissions reduction for the richest member states to a 20 percent increase for the least wealthy.
+The new Effort Sharing Regulation (ESR) for the period 2021 - 2030 sets out minimum reduction targets in accordance with the economic strength of each member state ranging from 0 to 40 percent compared to 2005 levels.
 Germany is to reduce greenhouse gases in the relevant sectors by 14 percent by 2020 and by 38 percent by 2030.

 Germany's role in European Climate Action

 German climate policy is closely linked to European climate policy.
 The energy concept of 2010 and the Climate Action Plan 2050 adopted in 2016 laid down a reduction target for Germany of 55 percent by 2030 compared to 1990.
 If the targets of the European climate instruments are calculated in comparison to 1990, this would mean a total emission reduction of approximately 53 percent for Germany.
 Furthermore, the land-use sector should be maintained as a carbon sink.
 The targets set out in the Climate Action Plan are therefore comparable to the German obligations under European climate legislation.
 Based on the long-term reduction target laid down in the Paris Agreement, Germany aims to achieve extensive greenhouse gas neutrality by 2050.